danillofratta/ambev-sale/README.md

 ## Instructions

-Implementation was carried out according to the suggested template standard.
-There were some questions about business rules such as whether the sale's modify endpoint could also change the items.
+The implementation was carried out according to the suggested model standard.

+There were some questions regarding the rules, such as whether the ModifySale could also change the item data, and some other issues like this.

-All sales CRUD functionalities were implemented.
-The sale item cancellation and get endpoints were implemented.
-During cancellation, the discount recalculation of the sale items and also of the total sale was implemented.
+All the sales CRUD functionalities were implemented.

+The cancellation of the sales item was implemented as a rule to recalculate the items and also the total sale.

 Redus was implemented in SaleCreate with log and SaleModified, SaleCancelled, ItemCancelled Event with log.

-A basic screen was created that lists the sales and also registers the sale.
+A basic screen was created that lists sales and also records the sale.

 ## Instructions for running